 1. Cut a piece of fabric 4″ X 44″ long.
 Press fabric in half lengthwise.

-2. Open fabric up and press each outside edge to the center.
+2. Open the fabric up and press each outside edge to the center.

 3. Fold fabric in half and press.

-4. Top-stitch down each side of strap close to the edge.
-Cut fabric in half so you have two straps about 22 inches long each.
+4. Top-stitch down each side of the strap close to the edge.
+Cut the fabric in half so you have two straps about 22 inches long each.

 Now let’s make the tote bag.

 1. Cut four pieces of fabric 13 1/2 inches X 14 inches.

 2. Lay lining fabric right sides together and sew on three sides.
 Leave one side open for the top!
 Next, sew your outer fabric pieces right sides together on three sides.